Updated On: 14 Apr, 2026

 Finding a lead is comparatively easy when there are tasks like building relationships as you climb the ladder.
 You can create a long list of prospects using endless lead-generation channels and resources.
 But not to forget, more leads don’t mean more sales.

 You have to analyze the leads and determine which ones are worth moving ahead with and which ones you can overlook.
 This is where your pre-sales professionals will wave a magic wand.
 They will engage in conversations with your prospects to understand their needs, budgets, etc., and find out if they make a good fit for your business.
+To ensure accuracy, teams often use frameworks like BANT (Budget, Authority, Need, Timeline) to filter out noise and identify true Sales Ready Leads (SRL).

 Trying to convince every lead to buy from you that comes up will only waste your sales team’s energy, time, and resources.
 With proper prospecting and lead qualification measures, the pre-sales team would clear up that murkiness and give them only those leads to proceed that qualify for the solution you offer.

 After creating a list of the qualified leads, your pre-sales team would make discovery calls to initiate conversations with the qualified leads.
 This would help them understand the prospects more deeply and why they would be interested in your solution.
+This stage is often referred to as Technical Discovery, where the goal is to map the prospect’s tech stack to your solution.

 The pre-sales team can design the initial sales pitch within the discovery phase that answers the issues that your product/service solves.
 With the help of a customized pitch, you will be able to engage with your prospects in a better way.

 After the lead qualification and discovery phase, the pre-sales team will design proposals that summarize all the information collected about a lead so far while addressing the solutions they are looking for.
 They would need them to sit with the sales team to perfect this proposal.
+This process, known as Solution Architecting, ensures that the proposed plan is technically viable and perfectly aligned with the client’s infrastructure.

 This is an essential step that’s meant to convey your customer’s needs to your sales team so that they can prepare to help your prospects.
 It will also ensure that your sales team is providing exactly those solutions to the prospects that they are interested in.